 When it comes to sewing, only this year have I really gotten to a point where I feel as though my skills have improved and I have wanted to move on from skirts to dresses.
 When it came to making skirts, I never really used a pattern, but now I want to make dresses, I have been investing in some fun patterns.

 I’m not going to lie, I have not used many of these patterns as of yet so this is not a review but rather a collection post.
 I have been working on two dresses recently and one is going well while the other one, not so much; however, I will share all of that later.

-This first pattern is not necessarily a vintage pattern as I do believe it was only releases very recently, however I do think the style of this dress is super 50s.
+This first pattern is not necessarily a vintage pattern as I do believe it was only released very recently, however, I do think the style of this dress is super 50s.
 The skirt is very flowy and I do believe it is a circle skirt, which is my personal favourite.
 There are two different top designs to add to your skirt.

 This next pattern once again is not an actual vintage pattern, but instead had that amazing vibe.
 My beautiful Mum made me B and even though the today is fantastic, my Mum did say it was a little strange with the instructions.

 I got this pattern mainly for the pants, however, I also really loved top A and thought it would suit my vintage style.
 A few things in this pattern are not very vintage, but that is not really a big deal.

 Finally, a true vintage pattern.
 This a traditional 50s pattern remake and I really do love it.
 The skirts I believe are the same, however, you get the choice of two different tops.
 These skirts are not normally what I wear, but I wanted to get out of my comfort zone and try some new styles.

 When I first saw this pattern, I just fell in love.
 I will admit, it is not the most vintage style coat out there, but I still think it would fit in a very traditional wardrobe.